azerion/gamedock-sdk/docs/addingTheGamedockSDK.md

 This plugin expects that npm is installed on your machine.
 If you have not done that yet, please refer to this documentation [https://docs.npmjs.com/](https://docs.npmjs.com/)

-Alternatively you can download the archive of the plugin from this [page](https://github.com/azerion/gamedock-sdk/releases) and include it manually into your project (using the above commands excluding the first one).
+> [!WARNING]
+> If you need to refresh the local json files, simply remove the plugin and re-add it again.
+It is recommended that when you do that, to also remove the android and ios platforms first so that there are no duplicates.

 ### Initializing the Gamedock Cordova SDK